jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/nvidia.md

 :::caution

-Consumer targeted [Geforce and some entry-level Quadro](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new) cards officially support **no more than 3 simultaneously encoding video streams**, regardless of the count of the cards installed, but this restriction can be circumvented by applying an [unofficial patch](https://github.com/keylase/nvidia-patch) to the NVIDIA Linux and Windows driver.
+Consumer targeted [Geforce and some entry-level Quadro](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new) cards officially support **no more than 3 simultaneously encoding video streams**, regardless of the count of the cards installed.
+On NVIDIA 530+ drivers the limit is relaxed to 5 simultaneously encoding video streams on Geforce cards.
+This restriction can be circumvented by applying an [unofficial patch](https://github.com/keylase/nvidia-patch) to the NVIDIA Linux and Windows driver.

 :::